 -

-From the Enterprise level (Top down): Select the field and click the Reset button to revert all locations to the Enterprise default.
+From the Enterprise level (Top down): Select the field or row and select the Reset action to revert all locations back to the inherited default.

 -